Grenade (song): North America

 "Grenade" debuted on the Billboard Hot 100 the week of October 16, 2010 at number 81 and climbed the chart to number five for the week ending December 18, 2010.
-On January 8, 2011, it peaked at number 1, making it Bruno Mars's third number one single on the chart, the others being B.o.B's "Nothin' on You", on which he was featured, and "Just the Way You Are".
+On January 8, 2011, it peaked at number one, making it Mars's third number one single on the chart, the others being B.o.B's "Nothin' on You", on which he was featured, and "Just the Way You Are".
 The peak position was reached due to 559 000 downloads and 89 million listener impressions, taking Digital Gainer and Airplay Gainer awards.
 Around this time, the song had become his second solo single to top the 2 million mark in downloads.
-The song dropped and rose back to the top spot two more times, making it one of only six singles in Billboard history to have three distinct runs at number one.
+The song dropped and rose back to the top spot two more times, making it, at that time, one of only six singles in Billboard history to have three distinct runs at number one.
 In February, it topped the 3 million mark.
 The song spent 36 weeks on the Hot 100.
 As of October 2015, the song has sold 6.1 million digital copies in the United States.
-On November 19, 2018, the single was certified diamond by the Recording Industry Association of America (RIAA).
+On October 17, 2025, the single was certified sixteen times platinum by the Recording Industry Association of America (RIAA).
 It was Mars's second single to sell over 5 million, just a week after "Just the Way You Are" achieved that feat, and it was only the third time in Billboard history that back-to-back singles have both sold 5 million copies in the digital era.
 The song has peaked at number one in the Canada.
 It replaced "The Time (Dirty Bit)" by The Black Eyed Peas, before being dethroned by "Hold It Against Me" by Britney Spears.
 On February 12, 2011, it took the top spot from Usher's song "More".
 Two weeks later it was replaced by Lady Gaga's "Born This Way".
-It has been certified six times platinum by Music Canada (MC).
+It has been certified diamond by Music Canada (MC).